jonnitto/Jonnitto.PrettyEmbedVideo/README.md

 - [PrettyEmbedVimeo]
 - [PrettyEmbedYoutube]

-If you install the PrettyEmbedCollection the video players get grouped into an own group in the node-inspector; otherwise, they will be in the default group.
+If you install the PrettyEmbedCollection, the video players get grouped into an own group in the node-inspector; otherwise, they will be in the default group.

 ## FAQ

-**What are the differences from the PrettyEmbed series to [Jonnitto.Plyr]?**
+**What are the differences between the PrettyEmbed series to [Jonnitto.Plyr]?**

 |                                    | PrettyEmbed series |  Plyr  |
 | ---------------------------------- | :----------------: | :----: |